flipcamp/engagingstudents2/essays/stevens.md

 ---
 layout: post
-title: Part I&#58; Problem-Based Learning, A Rationale
+title: Part I&#58; Problem-Based Learning in the Music Classroom, A Rationale
 author: Daniel Stevens, University of Delaware
 ---